drcassar/glasspy/README.md

 ```

 ## Development
 GlassPy was born as a personal tool back in 2013 when I started coding with Python.
-It is based on a collection of MATLAB code that I wrote for the Glass State graduate course of 2010 and the numerical analysis during my PhD.
+It is based on a collection of MATLAB code that I wrote for the Glass State graduate course of 2010 and for the numerical analysis during my PhD.

 Right now, I'm sorting all my code and adequately documenting it to build this Python module.
 My personal objective is to increase my research's reproducibility and hopefully be useful for researchers working in the field of glass science.